EdwinDev6/landing-design-parallax/README.md

 ParallaxScroll is a project that demonstrates how to implement parallax effects on a web page using HTML and CSS.
 Parallax is a web design technique that creates a sense of depth by moving different layers of content at different speeds as the user scrolls down the page.

 ## Characteristics
-Parallax effect on multiple layers.<br>
+* Parallax effect on multiple layers.
-Customization of scroll speed for each layer.<br>
+* Customization of scroll speed for each layer.
-Compatibility with different screen sizes and devices.
+* Compatibility with different screen sizes and devices.

 ## Facility
 Clone or download the repository. <br>